If you’re looking for a holiday home right on the beach, then Barley Cove Beach Holiday Homes are the ideal choice.

 The front of this apartment offers large windows from the kitchen and living room area with views extending over beautiful Barley Cove Beach.
 This apartment also features a large private decked area that you can lie out on or dine al fresco on the outdoor table and chairs while enjoying the West Cork sunshine.

-PLEASE NOTE: The owner cannot provide a cot and highchair.
+The owner cannot provide a cot or a highchair.
 If you are travelling with a baby please ensure you bring along your own.

 The kitchen is fully equipped with all modern conveniences including electric oven, fridge/ freezer, dishwasher and all necessary utensils, crockery and cutlery.
 The apartment also features a washer/dryer.
 All bed linen and towels are provided.